Sharjeel-creat/Sharjeel-demo/README.md

 # Sharjeel-demo
-This is my 2nd git repo
+This is my 2nd git Repository.